Alien-Worlds/the-lore/README.md

 As the hours passed, the Drones continued their work, but now their efforts were focused on something hidden deep within the earth.
 The tunnel they were digging was no longer just a mining shaft, it was becoming something else, something that the Khaureds had not authorized.
 Venx felt a flicker of unease, a rare emotion for an Onoros, but the hive mind drowned it out with its collective will.

-“Director Venx,” came a voice from behind him.
+"Director Venx," came a voice from behind him.
 It was Pavok again, his tone suspicious.
-“Why have your Drones deviated from the main excavation site?
-They're digging where they've no business digging.”
+"Why have your Drones deviated from the main excavation site?
+They're digging where they've no business digging."

 Venx turned slowly to face him.
-“The Maxa has detected something important.
-The Drones are following its guidance.”
+"The Maxa has detected something important.
+The Drones are following its guidance."

 Pavok's third eye flicked toward the deepening tunnel.
-“I wasn't informed of any changes.
+"I wasn't informed of any changes.
 The Khaureds give the orders here, Venx.
-Not your Maxa.”
+Not your Maxa."

-“The Maxa's guidance cannot be ignored,” Venx replied, his voice calm yet firm.
+"The Maxa's guidance cannot be ignored," Venx replied, his voice calm yet firm.

 Pavok took a step closer, his face tightening with annoyance.
-“I don't care what your Maxa thinks it's found.
+"I don't care what your Maxa thinks it's found.
 You answer to me.
-Call off your Drones, now.”
+Call off your Drones, now."

 Venx's mind pulsed with the Maxa's influence, and for the first time, he found himself resisting the Khaured's demands.
-“The Maxa does not take orders from the Khaureds.”
+"The Maxa does not take orders from the Khaureds."

 It was already dawn, the Drones had uncovered a massive subterranean chamber, its walls lined with veins of glowing Trilium.
 But it was not the Trilium that had drawn them here, it was something else, something ancient and powerful that pulsed with energy at the chamber's center.

 The object was unlike anything Venx had ever seen.
 It was a monolithic structure, smooth and black, with strange symbols etched into its surface.
 The Maxa's influence was strong here, its presence almost tangible in the air.
 The Drones gathered around the monolith, their exosuits casting long shadows in the dim light, as if they were paying homage to it.

 Pavok's eyes widened as the monolith began to hum with energy.
-“What… what is this?” he whispered, his earlier bravado fading.
+"What… what is this?" he whispered, his earlier bravado fading.

 Venx's gaze remained fixed on the monolith.
-“It is the future,” he said softly, his voice filled with a quiet certainty.
-“The Maxa's plan is unfolding.”
+“It is the future," he said softly, his voice filled with a quiet certainty.
+“The Maxa's plan is unfolding."

 Venx could feel the Maxa's will merging around the object, a sense of purpose that transcended anything he had experienced before.
 The hive mind was focused, intent, and for the first time, Venx felt a hint of something deeper, something that had been hidden from him and the other Onoros for as long as he could remember.